Scale invariance vs conformal invariance: Examples

 \item

 As a simple generalization of the free Maxwell theory example discussed in section \ref{frees}, in $d$-dimensional space-time, among various Abelian free form fields, only zero-form field (scalar), $d/2$-form field and $d-1$ form field (dual to scalar) are conformal invariant (see e.g. \cite{Pons:2009nb}).
 In the first quantized approach, this was discussed in \cite{Siegel:1988gd}.
+Note that except for the conformal case, the scale current (rather than charge) in these examples is not well-defined.

 \item